 - Family Fun

-We can pack a picnic for you but it’s up to you to fill your day with memories.
+We can pack a picnic for you, but it’s up to you to fill your day with memories.
 Where to make them?
 Lucky for you, we know all the best picnic spots.
-Have fun.

-So if you find yourself in need of a new suit or shades, we have to recommend Ron Jon’s – a place that’s “all about the beach.”
+If you find yourself in need of a new swimsuit or shades, we have to recommend Ron Jon’s — a place that’s “all about the beach.”
 After all, that’s why you’re here, isn’t it?
 Embrace the beach life at Ron Jon Surf Shop.

 The name speaks for itself — The Hangout is literally the place to hang out.
 Located directly on the beach, this open-air, family-friendly restaurant marvels all ages; but declaring this place as a restaurant is simply an understatement.